P-eMartin/ApeTI/README.md

 ## Submit your results

 Do not hesitate to share your methods' performance so we can update the leaderboard.

+## Tina and Tifa
+The implementations of the models have been carried out using [MMLab](https://github.com/open-mmlab).
+We share the configuration files along with our extra pipeline functions and dataset registration in the config folder.

+The weights of both models are available on our [Nexcloud](https://share.eva.mpg.de/index.php/s/MnD33qD9ZxCYdJL) with password: xkL4ezPMsw

 ## Cite this work